3 Clever Ways to Increase E-commerce Sales Using Social Media

 The rules are up to you.
 But the best ideas usually involve requiring users to post a particular photo involving your products or brand.
 This creates a buzz and showcases your items to lots of potential new customers.

 Fashion retailer Cavender’s runs a competition every Friday and is a great example of an ecommerce brand doing this well.

 2) Facebook retargeting

-This must be a frustrating statistic when you consider the time and money ecommerce brands invest in getting people to this point.
+This must be a frustrating statistic in ecommerce marketing when you consider the time and money brands invest in getting people to this point.
 And then three-quarters of them don’t follow through and make a purchase.